m-matthews/hot-sas/README.md

 The [Humanitarian OpenStreetMap Team](https://www.hotosm.org) (HOT) community consists of volunteers from around the globe.
 HOT tasks involve developing maps that identify communities and infrastructures based on satellite imagery.
 These maps are then used to assist aid organizations such as the Red Cross during humanitarian crises and for general community development in areas that are often not covered by the mapping products that most of us take for granted.

-This repository examines [OpenStreetMap](https://www.openstreetmap.org) data and introduces HOT and some of the associated mapping tasks, including assisting the aid efforts during the May 2018 Ebola outbreak in the Democratic Republic of the Congo.
+This repository examines [OpenStreetMap](https://www.openstreetmap.org) data and introduces HOT and some of the associated mapping tasks, including assisting the aid efforts for the COVID-19 response, and also during the May 2018 Ebola outbreak in the Democratic Republic of the Congo.

 Analysis is performed on the data using the SAS® ODS Graphics procedures (including `PROC SGMAP`) to visualize the contributions to OpenStreetMap both spatially and over time.